How Do Insurance Companies Determine Settlement Amounts?

 2. Can I negotiate after insurance companies determine settlement amounts?

-Yes, initial settlement offers are typically negotiable.
+Some claims involve further discussion after an initial review.
+Whether adjustments are made depends on additional documentation and insurer policies.
 Insurance adjusters often have authority to increase offers based on additional evidence, medical records, or compelling arguments about damages.

 3. What happens if I disagree with how insurance companies determine settlement amounts?